 NTID will provide funding to stimulate faculty and student research into social justice issues within the deaf and hard-of-hearing community with an emphasis on identifying ways to address systematic racism.
 The NTID Office of Diversity and Inclusion, along with the Research Division of NTID, will establish a process for reviewing proposals, including identifying who will be responsible for proposal review.
 This will provide faculty scholars with an opportunity to mentor students who wish to pursue research interests in this area.

-On March 25, 2021, NTID announced that our college has established a $75,000 Antiracism Scholarship Fund as part of NTID’s Antiracism and Social Justice Plan.
+NTID has established a $75,000 Antiracism Scholarship Fund as part of NTID’s Antiracism and Social Justice Plan.
 The fund is a joint effort between the NTID President’s Office and NTID’s Office of Diversity and Inclusion.
 The fund is supporting projects focused on antiracism research/scholarship or antiracism-related instruction.
-The deadline to submit proposals, originally set for May 14, was extended to September 15.
-Proposal review has been completed, and project funding began October 15, 2021.
 For more information, contact Peter Hauser.

-NTID will continue to seek guidance, support and partnerships with national organizations representing the ALANA deaf and hard-of-hearing community.
+NTID will continue to seek guidance, support and partnerships with national organizations representing ALANA Deaf and hard-of-hearing communities.

 Work with the RIT Department of Human Resources to develop a process for including the NTID assistant vice president for diversity and inclusion in voluntary/optional exit interviews with ALANA faculty and staff members who resign with the goal of compiling data to identify issues that have a negative impact on retention of ALANA faculty and staff.